sburns/sburns.github.com/_posts/2013-07-22-intro-to-redcap-api.md

 Any feedback about this tutorial is greatly appreciated.
 There isn't much on the internet about this so I hope you find it helpful in your work with REDCap.
-Feel free to email me with questions & comments at `scott.s.burns@vanderbilt.edu`
+Feel free to open an issue on this post on [GitHub](https://github.com/sburns/sburns.github.com)